 I’m not entirely sure why this show is registered here on MAL, since it’s not really an anime or even animation to begin with.
 This is more of a fully voice-acted visual novel without anything interactive that you watch someone else play, if that makes any sense.

 The story is a sequel to the visual novel “Sono Hanabira ni Kuchizuke wo: Anata to Koibito Tsunagi”, better known for the highly recommended hentai adaptation of the same name.
 I recommend playing the novel or at least watching the OVA first before starting this, so that you understand how the relationship of the main characters work.

-The story follows the characters Reo Kawamura, a very tsundere, second year high school student, and Mai Sawaguchi, a classmate of Reo and a teaser.
+the characters Reo Kawamura, a very tsundere, second year high school student, and Mai Sawaguchi, a classmate of Reo and a teaser.
 Yeah, that isn’t a whole lot, but that is really all I can say about them, based on this show.

 We follow them during their daily life as a couple with a plot that consists mostly of the two girls talking about mobile phones and them going out to buy one for Reo, since she hasn’t had one since she was three and therefore barely knows anything about them.

 Conversations are mostly about the wondrous things a phone can do, followed by an oblivious response from Reo, a teasing response from Mai, followed by Reo becoming embarrassed or angry, ending in Mai hugging Reo because she finds Reo so incredibly cute, making Reo even more embarrassed and angry.

 Seriously, the girls bicker so much that I started wondering why exactly they love each other.
 This is never really explained in the OVA either, but the difference is that they just started a relationship there and were still new and inexperienced with lesbianism.
 The focus of that show was more showing off THAT they were in love instead of why and it does an excellent job at that.